Ebin-Benny/github-measurement/README.md

 # Github Measurement
 Github Measurement Web App for CS3012 by Ebin Benny (16319782).
 The front-end is a react based web app.
-It uses @nivo/rocks for the graphs.
+It uses @nivo/rocks for the graphs, @nivo/rocks is a library built off d3.js for react.
 The backend uses express.js for handling requests and uses octokit/rest to get information from the github api.
 The backend server stores previously requested information inside a MongoDB database.

 ## Live